Could Psilocybin Be the Brain’s New Best Friend After a Stroke? Preclinical Study Shows Promise

 What Is Psilocybin, and Why Are We Talking About It?

-But here’s the kicker: psilocybin may also help protect your brain against physical damage.
-Specifically, recent preclinical research points to psilocybin’s potential to help with stroke recovery.
-The study we're looking at (published in BMC Neuroscience) explores how psilocybin could protect brain cells after a stroke—a condition that can often lead to long-term damage or disability.
+But here’s the kicker: Psilocybin may also help protect the brain against physical damage.
+Specifically, recent preclinical research points to psilocybin’s potential role in stroke recovery.
+The study we’re looking at—published in BMC Neuroscience—explores how psilocybin might protect brain cells after a stroke, a condition that can often lead to long-term damage or disability.

 What Does “Preclinical Research” Mean?